 Did you know tourism pollution is a huge factor in climate change?
 Many travelers are eating fast food, grabbing drinks from gas stations, and forgetting the impact they have on this new environment.
-When visiting a place you don’t want to pollute it or take part in ruining the natural beauty.
+When visiting beautiful places you don’t want to pollute it or take part in ruining the natural beauty.
 That’s why practicing sustainability even while traveling is important.

-There are so many simple ways to practice sustainable travel so let’s dive right into the good stuff!
+There are so many easy ways to practice sustainable travel so let’s dive right into the good stuff!

 Sustainable Dining on The Go